-Over the years, guest feedback has become a critical component of the successful operations of the finest hotels and resorts around the globe.
+Over the years, guest satisfaction surveys have become a critical component of the successful operations of the finest hotels and resorts around the globe.
 As proven by Gartner Research, companies that actively engage in listening to their guest’s feedback, spend 25% less on guest retention than those that don’t.
 Listening to your guests is a great opportunity to support them, learn more about their needs, improve your service offering, and increase revenue.

-Obtaining guest feedback is a topic we’ve covered before.
+Obtaining guest feedback through the use of customer satisfaction surveys is a topic we’ve covered before.
 It contains a lot of benefits and can really help you improve your operations and revenues.
 However, as a hotel implementing a feedback program for the first time, it’s important to know the scope of programs available and what would work best for your property.

 In this article, we explore the two most popular tactics to obtain feedback, how you can increase the quantity and quality of responses, and why feedback is so critical in this day and age.